Nora Griffith: Early life

 After her husband's death in 1934 she prepared his unfinished work for publication including his two volume Demotic Graffiti in the Dodecaschoenus, complete with 70 illustrations in addition to photographs taken by herself.
 She organised and funded further excavations at Firka and Kawa in the Sudan and financially supported the Egypt Exploration Society in its work.
 She added to and expanded the already large Egyptological library collected by her husband and herself and which was later donated to the University of Oxford and added her own personal fortune to that of her late husband for the building and endowment of the Griffith Institute at Oxford which is dedicated to the advancement of Egyptology and Ancient Near Eastern Studies.

 Nora Griffith died at the Acland Home in Oxford of peritonitis after an appendectomy in 1937 at the age of 66.
 She was buried with her husband in Holywell Cemetery in Oxford.
+While she published several articles in scholarly journals, she is frequently overlooked in the records of Egyptology.